bigskysoftware/htmx/www/docs.md

 ### <a name="indicators"></a> [Request Indicators](#indicators)

-When an AJAX request is issued it is often good to let the user know that something is happening, since the browser will not give them any feedback.
-You can accomplish this in kutty by using `kutty-indicator` class:
+When an AJAX request is issued it is often good to let the user know that something is happening since the browser will not give them any feedback.
+You can accomplish this in kutty by using `kutty-indicator` class.

+The `kutty-indicator` class is defined so that the opacity of any element with this class is 0 by default, making it invisible but present in the DOM.

-By default the `kutty-request` class will be put on the element issuing the request.
-When paired with the `kutty-indicator` class this will end up showing the element with the `kutty-indicator` class on it during the request:
+When kutty issues a request, it will put a `kutty-request` class onto an element (either the requesting element or another element, if specified).
+The `kutty-request` class will cause a child element with the `kutty-indicator` class on it to transition to an opacity of 1, showing the indicator.

 ```html
   <button kt-get="/click">